uccser/cs-unplugged/csunplugged/topics/content/en/unplugged-programming/kidbots-unit-plan/lessons/fitness-unplugged-ct-links.md

 {panel type="ct-abstraction" title="Abstraction"}

 The symbols on the cards represented the physical actions students needed to perform; they were an abstract representation.
-Abstraction was also used to simplify things when the hula hoop was used as a

 #### Examples of what you could look for: